jsmith2021Brandeis/jsmith2021Brandeis.github.io/index.md

 github_username:  jsmith2021Brandeis # your github username

 favicon: /assets/ico/favicon.ico
-portfolio: work # the heading for your portfolio and title of your YAML file
+portfolio: Portfolio # the heading for your portfolio and title of your YAML file

 # contact section
 cta: connect